andres81/Model_of_the_Psyche/model-of-the-psyche/README.md

 But how to get the what?
 The way the psyche as a system gets the what done, is through emotions.
 Shame, insult, feelings of exclusion, low self esteem, etc...
-But also strong fear if the thread exists of being thrown out of the group:
+But also strong fear if the threat exists of being thrown out of the group:
 Group survival
 is physical survival.
 Here in lies also a hint for social defenses: If someone tries to insult you, but you don't consider them part of your clan, tribe or